cmein/Seer/README.md

 Rails environment is basically setup but all the "real" code is currently in /ruby for testing.

 ####samplegetter.rb
+To install it, you just need to add it to your Gemfile:
+    gem 'lazy_high_charts'

 run from / in the command line with:
     ruby ruby/samplegetter.rb